Shkunn/TRACKIN_DVIC/README.md

 site to either activate one of the five modes or send data such as the messageit must <br />
 send to the engine
 * **thread_slam** : This thread will listen the camera zed sdk information and transfert <br /> data to other thread.
-It will also send camera flux to server.
+It will also compute the human detection and then send camera flux to the server.
 * **thread_compute_command** : This thread will analyse the data from thread_SLAM <br /> and
 thread_listen_sensor and take decision to send to micro controler.
 * **thread_listen_sensor** : REX is also equipped with four Arduino ultrason sensor <br />